albamr09/django-api/README.md

 - Mapped the port `8000` of our local machine to the port `8000` of the Docker image.
 - For live updating the local changes to our source code to the source code on the Docker image we use `volumes` which maps the local source code folder `./app` to the one on the virtual machine `/app`.
 - In order to run our application in our Docker container we use the keywork `command`.
 (NOTE: we use `>` so the command is on its own separate line).
+	- First we execute our custom command `wait_for_db`, that is defined on `app/core/management/commands/wait_for_db.py` and that waits for the database to be ready before starting the server.
+Note that this commands needs to be defined somewhere, else docker-compose will fail to start.
+	- Then we migrate our database in case there are any tables that need to be created with `python manage.py migrate`.
 	- The command runs the Django development server available on all the IP addresses that run on the Docker container (`0.0.0.0`) on port `8000`, which is mapped to port `8000` in our local machine.
 - We also define some environment variables pertaining the database: the service name (`db`), the database name, the database user and its password.
 - Next we list our app dependencies, regarding other services.
 This means that, for example the service `db`, this service will start before the `app` service and the database service will be available on the network when you connect to the hostname `db`.